-According to Bilby, EA first gauged fan reaction five years ago, asking users whether they would be interested in the inclusion of female teams; however, fans responded by saying "No, we only want to play against Barcelona" and other highly successful teams, he said.
+According to Bilbey, EA first gauged fan reaction five years ago, asking users whether they would be interested in the inclusion of female teams; however, fans responded by saying "No, we only want to play against Barcelona" and other highly successful teams, he said.

-In these last years the tide appears to be turning, Bilby continued.
+In these last years the tide appears to be turning, Bilbey continued.
 "There's interest in women's U.S. national teams.
 There's last year's big Canada versus U.S. match during the Olympics, there's the Women's World Cup taking place in Canada."

 Earlier in the year EA was the focus of a user petition for the inclusion of female players, an attempt to "promote a healthy image and relation between women and sports."